TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 *   GEICO Secure Insurance Company
 *   GEICO Insurance Agency, Inc.

-The Effective Date of the revised Privacy Policy is January 24, 2013.
+The Effective Date of the revised Privacy Policy is December 14, 2013.